What are the lyrics to the hymn 'Jerusalem’?

-Today it is often proposed as an alternative national anthem for England instead of 'God Save The Queen', and is often used to celebrate English achievements in sporting events such the Commonwealth Games.
+Today it is often proposed as an alternative national anthem for England instead of 'God Save The King', and is often used to celebrate English achievements in sporting events such the Commonwealth Games.

 What are the lyrics to 'Jerusalem’?

 On England's pleasant pastures seen?